The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 |---|---|---|

-This data illustrates wide normal variation emphasizing that slight differences do not indicate abnormality nor deficiency.
+This data illustrates wide normal variation, emphasizing that slight differences do not indicate abnormality or deficiency.

 Key Takeaways: How To Know If Penis Still Growing

-➤ Growth usually ends by late teens or early twenties.
+➤ Growth usually ends by late teens or by the end of puberty.

 ➤ Look for changes in length and girth over months.